ncbi/AF2_benchmark/SPEACH_AF/SPEACH_AF_contacts/README.md

-# Scripts for efficiently generating the sets of Contacts to be mutated by Alanine by the SPEACH-AF algorithm
+# Scripts for efficiently generating the sets of contacts to be mutated to Alanine by the SPEACH-AF algorithm

 ## To run the code: